-One alternative to tunneling would be to replace a portion of sewer pipe at a time is a better option than tunneling.
-This process starts with the plumber determining which pipes need to be replaced.
+In projects involving slab-on-grade foundations, replacing one section of the pipe at a time is a better option than tunneling.
+This process starts with the plumber determining which pipe sections need to be replaced.
 The easiest way to accomplish this is to run a camera through the pipes, looking for breaks or leaks.
 Once the plumber locates a damaged portion of the pipe, he will break up the flooring above that section with a sledgehammer.
-The old line is cut out and replaced with new piping.
-This method is time consuming and costly.
+The damaged portion is then cut out and replaced with new piping.
+This method is time-consuming and costly.
 Not to mention that you’ll most probably have to cover the cost of repairing your floor and subfloor as well.
-The process is also very messy to your home.
-Getting your home back to it’s original state will take both time and money.
+The process is also very messy, which means that restoring your home to its original state will take both time and money.

-The liner is a continuous pipe.
-It is smooth with no seams or joints.
+The liner is a continuous, smooth pipe without seams or joints.
 Thus, test results show the same flow capacity despite the liner being a smaller diameter.
-Compared to the aforementioned sewer line repair methods, liners are installed much faster with minimum inconvenience and disruption compared to excavation.
-There is less damage to your property than digging inside or outside to replace your lines.
-It is definitely less dangerous than tunneling under your home.
+Compared to the aforementioned sewer line repair methods, liners are installed much faster, with minimum inconvenience and disruption to your property.
+Not only is there less damage to your property than digging inside or outside to replace pipe sections; but sewer line relining is also less dangerous than tunneling under your home.

-This is where you may be asking, 'How much does each method cost?'.
+This is where you may be asking, “How much does each method cost?”
 Tunneling requires heavy equipment for digging.
 There will need to be extra manpower for crawling under the home.
 Finally, you will need to pay for additional permits from OSHA due to the risk factor involved with this method.
 This adds up to a costly repair.
 The cost can be upwards of $10,000.
-Digging into the floor of your home to replace small portion s of pipe at a time will cost approximately $3,000 to $6,000.
-This does not include the repair to your flooring after the fix.
+As well, digging into the floor of your home to replace multiple portions of pipe will cost approximately $3,000 to $6,000.
+This does not include the repair of your flooring after the fix.
 Although pipelining costs about the same as digging your floor up to replace the lines, you won’t have to deal with all the mess.